kdgregory/log4j-aws-appenders/README.md

 Here are the supported destinations:

 * [CloudWatch Logs](docs/cloudwatch.md): basic logging that allows keyword search and time ranges
-* [Kinesis Streams](docs/kinesis.md): can be used as a source for Kinesis Firehose, and thence ElasticSearch or S3 storage
+* [Kinesis Streams](docs/kinesis.md): can be used as a source for Kinesis Firehose, and thence Elasticsearch or S3 storage
 * [SNS](docs/sns.md): useful for real-time error notifications

-In addition to the appenders, I've added a [JSON layout](docs/jsonlayout.md) to make it easier to send data to an ElasticSearch/Kibana cluster.
+In addition to the appenders, I've added a [JSON layout](docs/jsonlayout.md) to make it easier to send data to an Elasticsearch/Kibana cluster.

 ## Usage